DIMA-UniversityOfUdine/product-visualization-alexa-tosone-francesco-muzzolini/README.md

 9. We create a special material for each object using the diffuse maps as values for cdiff, so that now is not necessary to set them manually.

 10. We focused on the ambient occlusion: we first create the AO maps with "B2M" and then apply each map to the corresponding object using shaders.

+11. We improved the GUI and added some element in the page to make it seem an e-commerce site.